 Preliminary Reporting of Unsatisfactory Grades [Midterm Grade Reports]

 During the ﬁfth week of the term, faculty are asked to report to the Ofﬁce of the Registrar each student whose classroom performance is less than satisfactory.
 Students and advisors are informed of reported difﬁculties during the sixth week.
 These reports are not part of the permanent record and are used only for advising and academic counseling.
 Students should consult their own PUG report electronically and work with their advisor to find appropriate campus resources for assistance.

 Grade reports are made available electronically to students at the end of each term.
 Students who suspect an error in reporting a grade, or who have a question or complaint about a grade, should ﬁrst contact the instructor.
 If it is necessary to carry the inquiry further, the department chair, the division chair, and then the Associate Dean of the College should be consulted.
-Grade appeals must be made within two terms (excluding summer term) of the grade posting to the student’s record.
+Grade appeals or reporting errors in grade must be made within two terms (excluding summer term) of the grade posting to the student’s record.
 This includes reporting clerical errors or requests for withdrawals.
 Request after two terms will not be considered.